 February 3 – 20, 2017

-Come celebrate winter in Canada’s Capital during three fun-filled weekends in February, which is known as the Winterlude festival!
+Come celebrate winter in Canada’s Capital during three fun-filled weekends in February, which is known as Winterlude!
 There are so many things to see and do that celebrate Ottawa’s enchanting snow-covered season.

-And if you’re in Ottawa on Feb.
+If you’re in Ottawa on Feb.
 3, don’t miss the Winterlude Kick-Off party!
 Taking place at Confederation Park amongst the beautiful ice sculptures, you can enjoy live music and an exciting outdoor dance party!
-This event is FREE.
+This event, like most Winterlude offerings, is FREE.

 - Winterlude takes place along the world’s largest skating rink, the Rideau Canal Skateway, and sites across the Capital.